Ian Buckett: International career

-All three were selected on their return to play against the touring Springbok in 1994, which was lost 25–12 at Rodney Parade, Newport and made the preliminary 41-man RWC squad for 1995.

-Ian Buckett had toured several times with the senior side.
+Buckett had toured several times with the senior side.
 He had made his first try scoring appearance for a Wales XV in Swakopmund in Namibia in 1990, his second at altitude in Bulawayo, Zimbabwe in 1993 and his last appearance against Ontario in 1997.

 He won further caps against the US Eagles in San Francisco in the second and decisive game in the United States of America and against Canada in a one-off test near Toronto completing a hat-trick of test wins in North America.
 It was generally considered that Welsh rugby was in 'disarray' at the time shortly after the arrival of the professional game and he was a late inclusion to both the tour party and the team due to squad injuries.
 He had already played in the end of season victory over Romania in Bucharest.

 Ian Buckett usually featured in the Wales A team playing in nine games between 1993 and 1998, his final game after making the Autumn Test Series following the end of season North American tour against the touring All Blacks at Sardis Road, Pontypridd.
 He left the field after 47 minutes, ending a cycle of nine games for the Welsh Rugby Union in six months losing one, and a ten-year representative career.

 He also played twice for Wales B against the Netherlands starting over forty representations for Wales at all levels scoring three tries, and a match day squad for a Final Challenge game for the Barbarians against Argentina in Cardiff covering loose head and tight head prop.
 He was then selected to play in the prestige game within Leicester Tigers.